tatma/simple-receipt-api/README.md

 * in case of errors, collecting sufficient information for the client to explain what happened;
 * building the response for the client;

-### Code organization
-The project is organized through several directories in order to give an immediate overview of the components which the application is made of.
-Anyway, the hierarchy of these components is quite *flat*.
-Indeed these components are independent each other and are exploited in series by the client, i.e the Lambda handler, which acts as a driver.

-The Lambda handler `/handler/create_receipt.py` invokes several functions in order to:
-* retrieve items from event, i.e the payload;
-* validate retrieved items;
-* build the basket, which contains the items;
-* build the receipt using the basket's information;
-* build the response for the remote client;
-* ...and in the meantime this happens, it is ready to catch different kind of exceptions, in order to produce different "reason of failure" for the client;

-**OOP** has been used mainly for addressing problems closer to the application domain:
-   * classes in `/entity` are used for modeling;
-   * classes in `/factory`, given a basket, allow to build the receipt;
-   * classes in `/validator` parse some data and, if something is not correct, raise an exception with a custom message;
-   * classes in `/exception` contain the definition of custom exceptions;
-   * classes in `/tests` implement unit tests;

-Some procedural-style functions have been defined to accomplish general tasks:
-* `/api` contains some functions for building the API response;
-* `/common` contains some general purpose functions;

- ### Principles
-Data arrive in JSON format, so could be handled like Python dictionaries and also the receipt could be treated this way, resulting in nested structures.
-Imagine how difficult it could be for a new developer facing this project for the first time to understand the entire data structure.
-It wouldn't be immediate and would be a mess!

-**OOP** has been used in order to avoid handling nested dictionaries.
-We can take advantage of the intrinsic solidity of objects and visibility of members, and implement SoC and understand faster how the application works.
-The developer can take a peek and understand quickly how data is organized.
-Furthermore, a lot of weight has been given to **SRP**, so each class is responsible for only one thing.

-In the current implementation there is a single class for all the products, named **Product**.
-Taxes are calculated differently on the basis of the value of the field **category** in Product.
-Another possible implementation is the use of **inheritance**.
-In that case, Product would be abstract and extended by concrete classes Book, Food, Medical, and so on.
-The tax calculation would work based on the instance type of objects.
-This solution would be longer to code and there would be a distinct class for each kind of product.
-Above all, currently it would bring no additional value.
-This phylosophy of avoiding uneuseful complexity and focusing only on satisfying requested features is the basis of the **KISS** principle.

 Software licensed under [GNU General Public License v3](./LICENSE.md).